Rail transport in Malaysia: Sabah rail transportation projects

 On 17 September 2015, it was announced that the Sabah State Railway will be extended to cover the northern and east coast areas, mainly to major towns of Kudat, Sandakan and Tawau.
 On 21 March 2017, around RM1 million has been allocated for the project study.
-Once the project is complete, there is also a proposal to connecting the rail networks of Sabah and Sarawak in Malaysia with the provinces of Kalimantan in Indonesia that will be called as "Trans-Borneo Railway", as Indonesia were currently developing the railway network on their side.
+Once the project is complete, there is also a proposal to connecting the rail networks of Sabah and Sarawak in Malaysia with the provinces of Kalimantan in Indonesia that will be called as Trans-Borneo Railway, as Indonesia were currently developing the railway network on their side.

 A proposed monorail line project is to be constructed in the Kota Kinabalu area by the Sabah state government.
 The proposals generated mixed reactions between the mayor and politicians.
 As reported in the government website, the project was in the ground breaking process under the Kota Kinabalu development plan.

 A new rapid transit line has also been proposed to ease traffic congestions in Kota Kinabalu, the capital of Sabah.
 On 27 August 2019, the Kota Kinabalu City Hall (DBKK) has submitted a proposal to build an LRT or MRT to the federal government.
 The city authorities are currently waiting for budget on the project.

-On 2021, a skytrain system of Kota Kinabalu was proposed.
+In 2021, a skytrain system of Kota Kinabalu was proposed.
 The skytrain is planned to connect the Kota Kinabalu International Airport and Universiti Malaysia Sabah.
 Four companies which will be involved in the skytrain project signed a memorandum of understanding on 29 November.
 The skytrain will be built by phases, with phase 1 will be connecting the airport to the city centre, while phase 2 will extended till Alamesra, near the university.